MatHyp/MealOrderApp/README.md

 # MealOrderApp

-Food ordering React web app, which allow user to add to card and order choosen meal from lits.
-Meals data are come from FireBase database and also user chooses stored there.
+Food ordering React web app, which allow user to add to a card and order selected meals from a list.
+Meals details are featched from FireBase database and user options are also published there after user choose.

 Technologies used: React.js, Css, FireBase.